nelsonic/localsf/README.md

 never seen a **.yml** file before I suggest you read a quick primer on it e.g. [Xavier Shay's YAML Tuturial](http://rhnh.net/2011/01/31/yaml-tutorial)

-I'm going to build up a **/examples** folder in this project so anyone can learn what's going on by following by following a few basic examples.
+I'm going to build up an **/examples** folder in this project so anyone can learn what's going on by following by following a few basic examples.